OSHA Heat Rule: What Employers Should Know

 Materials for training must be understandable to all employees and provide opportunities for questions.

-Employers with indoor work areas where heat may reach or exceed the initial heat trigger must maintain records of on-site temperature measurements for at least six months.
-This recordkeeping helps OSHA verify compliance, identify temperature trends, and assess conditions during heat-related incidents.
+Employers with indoor work areas where heat may reach or exceed the initial heat trigger must maintain records of onsite indoor temperature measurements for at least six months.
+This record keeping helps OSHA verify compliance, identify temperature trends, and document occupational heat exposure in indoor workplaces during heat-related incidents.

 Who Is Exempt from OSHA's Heat Rule Compliance?

-While many employers will require compliance, there are a few specified exemption categories for employers within OSHA’s jurisdiction:
+While many employers will require compliance, there are a few specified exemption categories for employers within OSHA’s jurisdiction.
+Remember, states with their own OSHA-approved plans may impose stricter new OSHA heat regulations than the federal rule.

 Employees who perform activities with no reasonable expectation of exposure to high heat or those under 15 minutes in any hour at the heat trigger are exempt from this rule.